MorrisSimons/Podcast-scanner/README.md

 5. The next step is to build our own search engine, or use Pinecone; TBD.

-6. Finally, create a nice UI.
+6. Finally, create a nice UI mabye built with lovable?

 ---